 GOSHEN – Two more people have died in Orange County as a result of coronavirus-related illnesses, County Executive Steven Neuhaus said on Thursday.

-They were the second and third people to succumb to effects of the deadly virus.
+They were the second and third people to succumb to the effects of the deadly virus.

 A woman, in her 70s, suffered from pre-existing health issues, he said.
 Another woman over the age of 90 with pre-existing medical conditions also passed away.